Pteratato/Proserpina/PG_CH02.md

 “To any newcomers here, I am Oryx, your tour guide for the evening,” he continued, his words low and slow, leaving ample room for the crowd to shout back.

 “We only have one rule here at the Roaming Caterpillar; anyone who steps over that threshold into this room is a brother or a sister.
 We do not know race.
 We do not know status.
 We don’t give a fuck if you’re therian or human, old or young, Octavian or outlander.
-Forgot all that bullshit.
+Forget all that bullshit.
 Forget your goddamn name.
-You are not you, when you’re inside our cocoon.
 The Roaming Caterpillar is not a place, it is all of us, a creature with many legs, a creature that can change in the night.”

 Cheers rippled through the crowd, and satyrs with cloven hooves stamped against the packed ground until it vibrated.

 Katarina was immediately pulled in by the one called Oryx.
-He had a certain charm… and *god that voice*.
+He had a certain charm… and *god, that voice*.
 He could be reading a cookbook for all she cared; she was mesmerized.

-Oryx pulled back and gestured to his right, where a gray-haired satyr with real horns, this set light and twisting, held a sitar.
+Oryx pulled back and gestured to his right, where a gray-haired satyr with real horns, pale and twisting, held a sitar.

 “Addax and I are bringing you something a little different this evening, something to introduce us to the newcomers.
 We are *Polycephaly* and this is our new song, *For Whom Death Stalks*.”